ngo-simon/puck_watch/README.md

 # Puck Watch
 Project By: Simon Ngo<br />
 Live Site: [Puck Watch - Heroku Build](https://puckwatchv1.herokuapp.com/)<br />
-Allow up to 10 seconds to load, since site will get uncached from Heroku due to innactivity
+Allow up to 10 seconds to load, since the site will get uncached from Heroku due to inactivity

 ## About